-In 2001, the Town of Gilbert was growing at an average rate of 118% per year.
-To accommodate this rapid growth, Vanir was selected to manage the construction of the Water Reclamation Facility Expansion.
-The goal of this project was to increase the capacity of the facility to treat and reclaim 11 million gallons of water a day for irrigation and lake use.
+Vanir was selected to provide project and construction management services for the Town of Gilbert’s Neely Water Reclamation Facility Expansion.
+In 2001, Gilbert was growing at an average rate of 118% per year.
+The project was designed to help accommodate this rapid growth by increasing the capacity of the facility to treat and reclaim 11 million gallons of water a day for irrigation and lake use.

-Phase II furthered the expansion and facility functions by adding an oxidation ditch, clarifiers, a new chlorine contact basin, an aeration system, a headworks and grit separator and a new electrical building with a FM200 waterless fire suppression system.
+Phase II furthered the expansion and facility functions by adding an oxidation ditch, clarifiers, new chlorine contact basin, aeration system, headworks and grit separator and a new electrical building with a FM-200™ waterless fire suppression system.
 Phase II also included a constructability review and preliminary estimate resulting in 1% change orders.